EbonyGunwhy/Ferret/README.md

         def linearModel(inputData, a, b, constantsString=None):
              return np.multiply(inputData,a) + b

  The input argument **inputData** is used for the independent variable and its usuage is required to satisfy the needs of the curve fitting package used in Ferret.   **constantsString** is a string representation of a Python dictionary of constant name:value pairs.
-It is required to satisfy the needs of the curve fitting package used in Ferret.
+It is also required to satisfy the needs of the curve fitting package used in Ferret.
 In the case of this model, there are no constants, so it is set to **None**.

  3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.